 Modify the following paragraphs in 11.55.1.5.2.2

 In the polling phase, an AP sends a Sensing Polling Trigger frame to one or more STAs that are assigned to be polled in the TB sensing measurement exchange and expected to participate during the sensing availability window.
-The AP shall set the Polled Assigned bit to 1 to request the non-AP STA to be polled in the TB sensing measurement exchange..
+The AP shall set the Polled Assigned field to 1 to request the non-AP STA to be polled in the TB sensing measurement exchange.
+Otherwise, it shall set the Poll Assigned field to 0.

 Modify the following paragraphs in 11.55.1.5.2.2

-If the sensing initiator is an AP and it intends to assign operational parameters to a sensing responder, it shall include a TB Sensing Specific subelement in the Sensing Measurement Parameters element in a Sensing Measurement Request frame and shall assign the following:
+If the sensing initiator is an AP in which it assigns operational parameters to a sensing responder, it shall include a TB Sensing Specific subelement in the Sensing Measurement Parameters element in a Sensing Measurement Request frame and shall assign the following:

 — The AID or USID in the AID/USID field.